mabeh19/DuckE/README.md

 # Introduction
-DuckE (pronounced Ducky) is a RTOS for embedded systems which focuses on safety.
+DuckE (pronounced Ducky) is an RTOS for embedded systems which focuses on safety.
 Static memory allocation is the default, but users can opt in for dynamic memory allocation using application defined functions.
 All modules can be initialized with application defined dynamic memory allocation functions.

 ## DuckE features